World Association for Public Opinion Research:

 4.4 Council may act on all routine matters on its own authority, but is at all times responsible to the membership for its actions, any of which may be revoked by a majority decision of the members in a general referendum instituted after the written appeal of at least 25% of members, and that at least 25% of members participate in the referendum.

 4.5 All local representatives shall be appointed as Council Members by the Executive Committee for a period of two years.
 Retiring local representatives shall be eligible for re-appointment.

-4.6 The President shall be responsible for fulfilling the purposes of WAPOR Asia as its chief representative.
-S/He shall preside at Council, Executive Committee, and the business meeting, and serve as the official representative of WAPOR Asia in its relations with other organizations and the public.
+4.6 The President shall be responsible for fulfilling the purposes of WAPOR Asia Pacific as its chief representative.
+S/He shall preside at Council, Executive Committee, and the business meeting, and serve as the official representative of WAPOR Asia Pacific in its relations with other organizations and the public.
 S/He shall report from time to time to the membership about his or her activities and the activities of the Council and the Executive Committee during the year.

 4.7 The Vice President and President-Elect shall act as the President’s deputy.
 S/He shall automatically become President the following term.
 S/He shall take over the Presidency if the office becomes vacant.